josephmate/java-by-experiments/README.md

+If you have a question about Java, you can probably Google it and find Stackoverflow question with the answer in a few minutes.
+Or you could spend hours writing an experimental program that also gives you the answer!

 Learn about java fundementals by writing experimental programs.
 Each article will cover as small of a concept as possible.
 The article will start with a question, and hide the answer in an expand block.